69th New York Infantry Regiment: Malvern Hill and Antietam

 Fr.
-Thomas Mooney leading prayers-69th New York Infantry Irish Brigade.
+Thomas Mooney leading prayers-69th New York State Militia.
 Note the use of civilian hats by the men.

 Confederate Dead at Antietam Maryland 1862 incorrectly identified and sold as dead of the Irish Brigade; another version correctly identifies the deceased as Confederates but at the wrong location; (Note: Slightly cropped to eliminate black and white bars at top and bottom) for correct identification see Kalasky.

 At Malvern Hill, the 69th led the brigade in a charge against advancing Southern troops.
 The 69th forced the retreat of the famed Confederate Brigade the Louisiana Tigers, an event for which General Robert E. Lee gave the regiment its nickname, "The Fighting 69th".
 Later, in both World War I and Operation Iraqi Freedom, the 69th and the Louisiana Tigers fought side by side against a common enemy.

 At Antietam, General Meagher personally led the 69th as the Irish Brigade charged the Sunken Road.
 They fought for three hours and made five charges against dug-in Confederate forces at the Sunken Road.
 Fighting became hand to hand as the 69th charged into Confederates lines.
 Eight color-bearers were shot down.
 General Meagher had his horse shot out from under him and he was carried unconscious from the battlefield.
 Suffering devastating 60% casualties, the 69th withdrew.